chrisant996/clink/docs/clink.md

 After all prompt filters have finished, the final prompt string is automatically surrounded with the values of the `%CLINK_PROMPT_PREFIX%` and `%CLINK_PROMPT_SUFFIX%` environment variables, and the final right side prompt is automatically surrounded with the values of the `%CLINK_RPROMPT_PREFIX%` and `%CLINK_RPROMPT_SUFFIX%` environment variables.

+The prompt prefix and suffix strings expand CMD prompt `$` codes (run `prompt /?` for more info).
+So, for example, `$p` could be combined with escape codes to set the terminal window title to the current working directory.
+Consult documentation for your terminal program for information about what escape codes may be available.

-Additionally, a prompt filter may want to add escape codes surrounding the prompt strings.
-To do that, a prompt filter can define a `:surround()` function which returns prefix and suffix strings:
+Additionally, individual prompt filters may want to add escape codes surrounding the prompt strings.
+To do that, a prompt filter can define a `:surround()` function which returns prefix and suffix strings.

 ```lua
 #INCLUDE [docs\examples\ex_surround_prompt.lua]